 A major difficulty, however, is that two independent quantities, namely, the radial and temporal blurrings, need to be minimized.
 Their simultaneous minimization is impossible, since they depend on a common set of ion optics parameters, and hence a trade-off is required.
-Nevertheless, the variety of parameter values from which the trade-off selection has to be made can be reduced to the so-called Pareto-optimal set, which contains only those combinations of parameter values that cannot be changed without deterioration of at least one characteristic.
+Nevertheless, the variety of parameter values from which the trade-off selection has to be made can be reduced to the so-called Pareto-optimal set,34 which contains only those combinations of parameter values that cannot be changed without deterioration of at least one characteristic.
 Thus, selection within the Pareto set allows optimization of performance by favoring certain characteristics at the expense of others.
 Since in specific experiments different parameters might have different relative importance, the representations of the simulation results chosen here include all (and only) Pareto-optimal results, allowing selection of conditions relevant to each particular case.
 If more information is available regarding the data being measured and the desired priorities of performance characteristics, additional optimizations can be performed by starting from some relevant point selected from these results.

 Figure 3 shows some of the characteristics obtained in the numerical simulations (see Refs.
-8 and 9 for a complete set of plots and a detailed description of how they were generated).
+15 and 16 for a complete set of plots and a detailed description of how they were generated).
 The most important advantage of the compound lens, as evident from these plots, is that the radial magnification can now be varied over a broad range while keeping reasonably good focusing properties.
-Namely, for the desired 50 ns TOF stretching, the measured KE range of H+ ions can extend from ~0.16 eV to ~6.8 eV, maintaining KE resolution better than ~2 % in this whole range, and even $\lesssim 1$ % for ranges up to ~2.5 eV.
+Namely, for the desired TOF stretching $\Delta \tau{max} = 50$ ns, the measured KE range of H+ ions (m = 1 Da) can extend from ~0.16 eV to ~6.8 eV (M values ranging from 20 to 130 ns $\sqrt{eV/Da}$), maintaining KE resolution better than ~2% in this whole range, and even $\leq 1\%$ for ranges up to ~2.5 eV.

 The difficulty with simultaneous optimization, however, is illustrated by the observation that the parameters that provide the best KE resolution do not correspond to the best TOF resolution.
-The plotted "total $\Delta t$ " curve in fact includes the temporal distortion of the central slice, since the total TOF deviations are important for timesliced detection.
-In the case of 3D VMI, where the arrival time is measured directly, and the distortions can be easily corrected by data processing, only the TOF blurring (" $\Delta t$ ") determines the temporal resolution.
-Its magnitude is a few times smaller ( $\leq 1...2\%$ , see plots in Refs.
-8 and 9), but of course it still exhibits the same behavior relative to the radial resolution ( $\Delta K$ ).
+The plotted "total Δt " curve in fact includes the temporal distortion of the central slice,35 since the total TOF deviations are important for time-sliced detection.
+In the case of 3D VMI, where the arrival time is measured directly, and the distortions can be easily corrected by data processing, only the TOF blurring (" Δt ") determines the temporal resolution.
+Its magnitude is a few times smaller ($\leq 1\%...2\%$, see plots in Refs.
+15 and 16), but of course it still exhibits the same behavior relative to the radial resolution (ΔK).
 As mentioned above, the "best" trade-off decision in selecting among these Pareto-optimal combinations of parameter values depends on the details of each particular experiment and must be made by the investigator.
+For example, in experiments with focused (and precisely positioned) laser beams the ionization region extent along the TOF axis is much smaller than the 1 mm used in the simulations, and hence the TOF blurring should be negligible compared to the plotted worst case.
+That is, the optimal parameters can be chosen based solely on the best KE resolution, ignoring the " Δt " plot.